-Students in receipt of financial support that live more than 2 miles walk from their college campus (by Google Maps) will be entitled to travel support.
+Students in receipt of financial support that live more than 1 mile walk from their college campus (by Google Maps) will be entitled to travel support for the cheapest method of travel.
 This can be in the form of:

 Reimbursed tickets must be received by the Student Finance office by 1pm Friday for payment by BACs payment to be made the following Monday.
 No tickets will be refunded prior to your application being authorised.
 No tickets more than 3 weeks old will be reimbursed.

 Bus passes are for students in college 2 or more days per week.

 Students with a household income of £29,000 to £32,000 per year can get Travel Only support to the same value.

 You may be entitled to free childcare while you are in timetabled lessons.

 Aged under 20If you are under 20 at the start of your course you can apply for Care to Learn.
 Your childcare is paid for directly by the government.
 The college has to confirm your attendance each month for your childcare to be paid.
 You don't have to be in receipt of financial assistance to get Care to Learn.

 Aged 20 or overIf you are aged 20 or over at the start of your course you can have your childcare covered if you're eligible for financial assistance.
 Complete the financial support application form and upload your evidence.
 Once your application has been approved, the college will provide you with the relevant childcare application form.